maizzle/maizzle.com/content/docs/api.md

 </code-sample>

-The `render()` method returns an object containing the compiled HTML and the [environment config](/docs/environments) computed for this template.
+The `render()` method returns an object containing the compiled HTML and the [environment config](/docs/environments) that was computed for it.

 ### Options